 This site is a one-person project, spanning over a decade of work.
-It is primarily a resource, for myself and others who care to use it.
+It is primarily a resource for doing research on the Greek so the you don't have to look up all the source information when researching a specific verse.
+I designed it for myself and any others who care to use it.
+If you have any questions about specific verses of Christ's words, you can send them to me at strategygary at reddit.com.

-The "Search this site" box allows readers to search through the articles on this site by key words such as specific Greek words (in Roman or Greek letters).
+The "Search this site" box allows readers to search through the articles on this site by keywords such as specific Greek words (in Roman or Greek letters).
 To search for specific verses, put quotes around the citation, for example, "Mat 3:15" will find all articles referencing that verse.
-Typing terms with spaces in between them search for articles with all those terms, so typing baptism John finds all articles with both "baptism" and "John" in theme.
+Mat, Mar, Luk, and Jhn are used as abbreviations for the full names so search on both the full name and its abbreviations to get all references.
+Typing terms with spaces in between them search for articles with all those terms, so typing "baptism John" finds all articles with both "baptism" and "John" in theme.
+The search only works on full words, not parts of words.

 The Home page shows a Knowledge Center Menu in the left-hand column.
 Next to that menu is a condensed (if necessary) version of the most recent article on a verse of Christ's Words.
 To the right of it is a little menu with links to the Gospels we have looked at so far.
 If you click on them, you will see a list of verses of Christ's words in the Gospel order.
 A list of all recent articles (starting with most recent first) is shown below that.
 Below that are the beginning verses of the "In His Own Words" project.